 - RPO must balance the importance of collecting data elements with the potential burden to Provider Organizations.

 - The RPO program should phase in the types of information that Provider Organizations must report over time.

-The Commission voted to approve and issue regulation 958 CMR 6.00, Registration of Provider Organizations on July 2, 2014, and the regulation is scheduled to take effect July 18, 2014.
+The Commission voted to approve and issue regulation 958 CMR 6.00, Registration of Provider Organizations on July 2, 2014, and the regulation took effect on July 18, 2014.
 The regulation implements M.G.L. c.
 6D §11 and creates the framework for Provider Organization registration, including applicability, registration and reporting processes, and specifies the type of information that will be collected by the Commission upon registration.

 Final Registration of Provider Organization Regulation (958 CMR 6.00)

 In the first year of the program, Initial Registration will be split into two phases: Initial Registration: Part 1 and Initial Registration: Part 2.
-The Commission created this two-part process to give Provider Organizations an opportunity to ask questions about the registration process and terms used in the regulation and the Data Submission Manual (DSM) before completing the full registration requirements.
+The Commission created this two-part process to give Provider Organizations an opportunity to familiarize themselves with the registration requirements.

 Provider Organizations completed Part 1 in the fall of 2014 and will complete Part 2 in the summer and fall of 2015.